nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Clearing completed tasks

    1. Test case: `clear_completed_task`<br>
-      Expected: Tasks marked as done are cleared from the list.
+      Expected: Tasks marked as done are cleared from the list. <br>
       Success message `Completed tasks (if any) have been cleared!` will always be shown in the status message, regardless of whether there is any completed task or not.

+1. _{ more test cases …​ }_

 ### Clearing expired tasks

 1. Clearing expired tasks

    1. Test case: `clear_expired_task`<br>
-      Expected: Tasks with past deadlines are cleared from the list.
+      Expected: Tasks with past deadlines are cleared from the list. <br>
       Success message `Expired tasks (if any) have been cleared!` will always be shown in the status message, regardless of whether there is any expired task or not.

+1. _{ more test cases …​ }_

 ### Adding an event

 1. Adding an event